Display Accessibility Tools

 About Our Research

-The Plant Resilience Institute (PRI) at Michigan State University (MSU) is a globally renowned research center for plant resilience.
-We perform groundbreaking laboratory and field research addressing the challenges that climate change poses to food production and crop resilience.
+The Plant Resilience Institute, or PRI, at Michigan State University is a globally renowned laboratory and field research center for plant resilience.

-As a Center of Excellence, we connect leading plant researchers and eminent interdisciplinary labs to drive unique solutions to questions in plant research.
+As a Center of Excellence, PRI connects leading plant researchers and eminent interdisciplinary labs to address the challenges that climate change poses to food production and crop resilience.
 PRI is where future leaders of plant research are trained.
 These leaders will advance, advocate for, and prioritize the importance of plant resiliency in our society and the environment.

-Research Initiatives
+Center-Level Research Initiatives

 C-SPIRIT